Winter Storm FAQs

 - What if my losses are not insured?

-they should call FEMA for help.
+you should call FEMA for help.

 All prospective beneficiaries must start the process by calling 800-621-3362 for federal disaster relief.
 It is a "teleregistration number" where operators are trained to ask specific questions of the callers.
 The answers to the questions are very important as they are used to classify the person's eligibility for assistance.